Business and Enterprise Scale plans | |

 Send a SMS with Twilio

-Workspace Creators can delete your base’s sandbox for any base in that workspace.
-When App sandbox is removed, production reverts to normal base behaviour so that bases can be edited in production again.
+Workspace Creators can delete sandboxes for any base in that workspace.
+When App sandbox is removed, production reverts to normal base behavior so that structural changes can be made in production again.

 After deleting your sandbox, all changes—including unpublished changes—are moved to your workspace trash.
 While those changes can be restored from your workspace trash as a separate base, they are not restored as a sandbox of the base they were previously associated with.